roman-milk/roman-milk.github.io/the-devils-dog.md

  By midnight it'll be done.

  I'll pick up a newspaper tomorrow, peruse the racing pages and pick what I know will be a winning horse.
 I'll place a bet and collect the winnings, maybe doing the same for three or four days until I've got a nice wad of cash to see me through the next few weeks.
-Report_Story #2